 Last Call represents a final opportunity for issues to be raised against a document.
 During this period all PWG members are encouraged to review the final working draft for both technical and editorial content and to provide comments to the working group.
 The WG Chair announces a Last Call on a document with rough consensus of the working group.
 Last Calls are posted to all members of the PWG via the PWG-ANNOUNCE mailing list.
 The Last Call period may vary, based upon the content, complexity, holidays or other circumstances, but must be at least 16 full working days (minimum 22 calendar days).
-A working day is a normal business day and is considered to end at 10 PM USPST (Los Angeles, CA, USA).
-Every Last Call must conclude at a PWG Plenary meeting with an overview of the draft or standards document and a review of detailed issues and their resolutions.
+A working day is a normal business day and is considered to end at 10 PM USPST (Los Angeles, CA, USA). - EveryFor any document transitioning to Candidate Standard or Standard, Last Call must conclude at a PWG Plenary meeting with an overview of the draft or standards document and a review of detailed issues and their resolutions.
 All issues raised during Last Call must be either resolved or rejected as follows: